 Emergency Contact

-In case you’re visiting the mesmerizing city of Cebu and you happen to run into a mishap, feel free to call the Cebu City Traffic Management Coordination Committee (CITOM) at 233-2178.
+If you’re visiting Cebu and happen to run into a traffic-related issue, you can contact the Cebu City Traffic Management Coordination Committee (CITOM).
+The main contact number commonly used for traffic concerns is (032) 233-2178.

-For tourists and expats traveling in Palawan, you can call (+63 48) 433 4363 for the Palawan Police Provincial.
+For tourists and expats traveling in Palawan, you can contact the Palawan Provincial Police Office (PPO) at (+63 48) 433-4363 for assistance.

 If requested, present your car registration copy and driver’s license to the traffic enforcer.